Correct grammar, spelling and punctuation are key in your written work for university.

 - The Guide to Punctuation from the University of Sussex provides a comprehensive list of punctuation issues.

-- Common misspellings is a quick reference guide from Oxford Dictionaries to most common errors in spelling plus handy tips on getting it right.
+- Common misspellings is a quick reference guide from Lexico to most common errors in spelling plus handy tips on getting it right.

 - Common confusions gives examples of common confusions in writing such as: it's and its; and whose and who's and Punctuation – Signs and Symbols gives you further help.